alnsanches/alnsanches/README.md

-Hi, I'm Aline!
+🔭 Hi, I'm Aline!

-I'm a journalist, lifelong-learner and now I'm learning JavaScript.
+I'm a journalist, lifelong-learner and
+🌱 I'm learning JavaScript.
 I'm looking for a job.

-I also like to write, listen to music, read books and learn new languages.
+💬 I also like to write, listen to music, read books and learn new languages.